 A guiding philosophy is important for any business.
 In Florida’s financial advisory world, large firms may leave it up to the individual associate, while smaller ones generally have overriding principles that extend wall-to-wall.

-In exploring an advisor’s investment philosophy, a prospective client should expect to learn more about how the firm builds its portfolio and the factors that influence its portfolio construction principles.
+In exploring the investment philosophy of a financial advisor in Sarasota, a prospective client should expect to learn more about how the firm builds its portfolio and the factors that influence its portfolio construction principles.
 For instance, do they favor active or passive management, and why?
 Can they include examples?
 What are their preferred investment vehicles?
 Do they do more low-cost, passive investing during the growth phase of investments vs. the distribution phase?
 Do they have a defensive strategy?
 Are they “buy and hold” or momentum strategists?

 In essence, these questions aim to discover the fundamental values that determine how an advisor makes decisions.